 Touchpoints are all the interaction points of contact between you and your customers.
-With your extensive research, you should be able to jot down all the touchpoints the prospects and customers are currently using.
+Researching to jot down all the touchpoints the prospects and customers use would be best.

-This is arguably the most crucial phase in developing a journey map as it offers you invaluable insights into the customers’ actions.
-For instance, if they are not using as many touchpoints as anticipated, it could mean that they cannot find what they are looking for on your website and, therefore, leave early.
+This is arguably the most crucial phase in developing a journey map, as it offers you invaluable insights into the customers’ actions.
+For instance, if they are not using as many touchpoints as anticipated, it could mean they cannot find what they are looking for on your website and leave early.

 On the other hand, if they’re using more touchpoints than anticipated, it could mean that your website is challenging to navigate, requiring numerous steps to reach a goal.
 Understanding the touchpoints would help you determine the objectives and ease of customer journeys regardless of the case.

-So, apart from just the website, be sure to consider all the other different ways in which the buyer might find your product or service online, such as:
+So, apart from just the website, be sure to consider all the other different ways in which the customer might find your product or service online, such as: